4 Tips For Designing a Winning Sales Compensation Plan

 Do you want your business to skyrocket to success this year?
 Begin by investing in the right sales talent.
 So far, we’ve established that sales reps have a key influence on a business’ bottom line.
 What’s more, any sales superstar knows their worth in such enterprises and will settle for nothing less than companies whose commission structures compensate them for what they are worth.

 This is why you should design a commission structure that draws sales superstars to your company and keeps them there.
 When they excel in selling, your company registers good growth.
-Use the following 4 tips for designing a winning sales commission structure.
+Different factors need to be considered when designing a sales compensation plan.
+It will help your business if you follow these four simple tips.

 1. Design a Tiered Commission Structure